AlainParadis/HEAL610/index.md

 ## Questions

 -   Should our *Claim Statement* act like a thesis statement for our lit review?
 Should they be combined?
+-   I'm not sure how to formulate a *rationale for your literature choices* in the Background section.
 -   Is it poor practice to over-cite <a href="./bibliography/stirling_practical_2024.html">one document</a>?
 I have one that is 200 pages that contains a lot of relevant information on WIL.
 -   I don't have a section literally addressing *Change Management*, but it's woven through my content.
 Is that ok?